ReyadGH/akka-finance-project/README.md

 * **Builder Pattern Implementation**: Apply the Builder pattern for complex object creation, especially for Stock and Quote objects.

 * **Dynamic Strategy Assignment**: Enable traders to switch strategies dynamically based on market conditions and performance metrics.
+* **Unit Testing with Akka TestKit**: Implement comprehensive unit tests using Akka's TestKit to verify actor behavior, message handling, and trading strategy logic in isolation.
 ## Setup and Running Instructions

 ### Prerequisites